Frequently Asked Questions

 We welcome full discussion of fees prior to treatment.
 Medicare pays a rebate for the consultation and operation fees charged by the doctor.
 In addition, private health insurers normally a pay a small rebate towards the surgery.

-Private health insurance fully covers the Day Surgery Centre cost (except for any excess you may have on your policy).
+Private health insurance covers the Day Surgery Centre cost (except for any excess you may have on your policy).
 Please check with you health fund for any individual specifications on your policy.

-It is important to tell Dr Snowball your medical history as this can influence how the treatment is approached.
+It is important to tell the Drs your medical history as this can influence how the treatment is approached.
 Make sure to disclose:-

 - any allergies